Gabriel-J3sus/Studies/react-swr/Readme.md

 ## 🎯 Objective

-Learning how to use SWR.
+Learning how to use SWR `stale-while-revalidate` a HTTP cache invalidation strategy.
+SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data

 ## 🚀Techs